vishwajeetraj11/osresume/README.md

 # OS Resume: Oversimplified Resume Builder
 ### Create a professional resume in 15 minutes.

+The resume builder features include a user-friendly interface built with Material UI, intuitive drag-and-drop functionality to rearrange information easily, and robust form handling capabilities powered by Formik and Yup.
+Additionally, users can customize their resumes with any Google Font, giving them the ability to personalize the appearance of their information even further.

 [![OS Resume Editor DEMO](https://img.youtube.com/vi/plFUCIFGOVc/0.jpg)](https://www.youtube.com/watch?v=plFUCIFGOVc)

 ## 💻 Screens